PaddlePaddle/docs/docs/install/index_en.rst

 4.Check the Python version

     Use the following command to confirm it is 3.8/3.9/3.10/3.11/3.12/3.13

     ::
         python --version

 5.Check the pip version, confirm it is 20.2.2+

   ::
       python -m ensurepip
       python -m pip --version

 6.Confirm that Python and pip are 64 bit, and the processor architecture is x86_64 (also known as x64, Intel 64, AMD64).
 The first line of the following output is "64bit", and the second line output is "x86_64", "x64" or "AMD64":

   ::
       python -c "import platform;print(platform.architecture()[0]);print(platform.machine())"

 7.If you want to use pip <https://pypi.org/project/pip/>_ to install PaddlePaddle, you can directly use the following command:

     Note:

       * If you want to install paddlepaddle, the version requires libstdc++.so.6 version greater than 3.4.25.
 To meet this requirement, you can choose to install GCC 8 or a higher GCC version, or upgrade the libstdc++ library separately. *

-      (1). **CPU version**: If you just want to install the CPU version, please refer to the following command for installation
+      (1). **CPU version** : If you just want to install the CPU version, please refer to the following command for installation
           The command to install the CPU version is:
           ::
               python -m pip install --pre paddlepaddle -i https://www.paddlepaddle.org.cn/packages/nightly/cpu/

-      (2).
-GPU version: If you want to use the GPU version, please refer to the following command for installation The command to install the GPU cuda12.6 version is:
+      (2). **GPU version** : If you want to use the GPU version, please refer to the following command for installation The command to install the GPU cuda12.6 version is:
           ::
               python -m pip install --pre paddlepaddle-gpu -i https://www.paddlepaddle.org.cn/packages/nightly/cu126/